YosysHQ/eqy/docs/source/config.rst

 for a command list.
 Run ``help <command>`` for a detailed description of the command, for example ``help prep``.

+The contents of ``[script]`` sections are added to the gold and gate scripts.
+This simplifies the configuration file in cases where both scripts share larger sequences of commands.

 Recode sections
 ---------------